chaoss/grimoirelab-hatstall/README.md

 ## Logo

-Logo is based in a combination of [Bitergia](http://bitergia.com)'s owl logo and [Wizard's white hat](https://openclipart.org/detail/245968/wizards-white-hat) from [Thewizardplusplus](https://openclipart.org/user-detail/thewizardplusplus)
+Logo is based in a combination of [Bitergia](http://bitergia.com)'s owl logo and [Wizard's white hat](https://openclipart.org/detail/245968/wizards-white-hat) from [Thewizardplusplus](https://openclipart.org/user-detail/thewizardplusplus), but we are working on a new one